leynier/leynier.github.io/docs/index.md

 <codersrank-summary username="leynier"></codersrank-summary>

-I'm a student of Computer Science.
-I know several programming languages such as C, C++, C#, Dart, Java, Python and Javascript; in addition to other markup or style languages such as HTML, CSS and JSON.
-I really like both mobile application development and web application development, using frameworks, software, technologies, etc like Android Studio, Flutter, Unity, Flask, Vue.js and Bootstrap.
+I'm a Computer Science graduate.
+I know several programming languages such as C, C++, C#, Dart, Java, Python, and Javascript; in addition to other markup or style languages such as HTML, CSS, and JSON.
+I really like both mobile application development and web application development, using frameworks, software, technologies, etc; like Android Studio, Flutter, Unity, Flask, FastAPI, Vue.js, and Bootstrap.

-In my free time I'm always researching and learning about new technologies, frameworks, etc. I'm good working both individually and as a team, I know the development methodologies of agile software and tools like Git.
+In my free time, I am always researching and learning about new technologies, frameworks, etc. I am good at working both individually and as a team, I know the development methodologies of agile software and tools like Git.

 ## Statistics